At Samaritans, privacy is at the heart of what we do.

 Samaritans offers a safe place for you to talk, any time, in whatever way is best for you.

-Samaritans is made up of 201 branches in the UK, the Republic of Ireland, the Channel Islands and the Isle of Man, some of which are independent charities.
+Samaritans has more than 200 branches and locations in the UK, the Republic of Ireland, the Channel Islands and the Isle of Man, some of which are independent charities.
 North London Samaritans (incorporating Enfield, Haringey and Barnet Samaritans) is an independent charity, registered with charity number 1173621.
 We are separate data controller for the purposes of the data protection laws.

 All Samaritans branches are coordinated and supported by Samaritans Central Charity (registered charity number in England and Wales: 219432; and in Scotland: SC040604).
 You can read Samaritans Central Charity’s privacy statement here.